swan-e/Ascend-WebDev-Workshop/README.md

    Edit <github-username> and <repo-name> in:
    - deploy.ps1 (FOR WINDOWS )
    - deploy.sh (FOR MAC/LINUX)
-5. Run:
+5. Run dev:
      IF ON WINDOWS:
+     1. Unblock-File .\dev.ps1
+     2. Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
+     3. .\dev.ps1

+     IF ON LINUX/MACOS:
+     1. chmod +x dev.sh
+     2. ./dev.sh
+6. Run deploy:
+     IF ON WINDOWS:
      1. Unblock-File .\deploy.ps1
      2. Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
      3. .\deploy.ps1

      IF ON LINUX/MACOS:
-     1. chmod +x bash.sh
+     1. chmod +x deploy.sh
      2. ./deploy.sh
-6. After 5 is done, Run:
+7. After 6 is done, Run gitadd:
     IF ON WINDOWS:
     1. Unblock-File .\gitadd.ps1
     2. .\gitadd.ps1 (ON WINDOWS)

     IF ON LINUX/MACOS:
+    1. chmod +x gitadd.sh
-    1. ./gitadd.sh (ON LINUX/MACOS)
+    2. ./gitadd.sh (ON LINUX/MACOS)
    Then Run Step 5. commands again (deploys)
+8. Run deploy:
+     IF ON WINDOWS:
+     1. .\deploy.ps1

+     IF ON LINUX/MACOS:
+     1. ./deploy.sh
-7. Open up https://<your-github-username>.github.io/<your-repo-name>/ in your browser
+9. Open up https://<your-github-username>.github.io/<your-repo-name>/ in your browser
-8. Run step 6 and then 5 again if you make changes to website
+10. Run step 7 and then 8 again if you make changes to website

 TROUBLESHOOTING